moka-guys/mokabed/Bedmaker/Pan5331/Pan5331_Logfile.md

 ## Trim THBD region
 Mannually trim the THBD BED region in Pan5331_CNV.bed to match Pan5346_exomeDepth.bed (to fix the previous single exon gene issue).

+## Testing
+Pan5331_CNV.bed was tested in DNAnexus using ED_cnv_calling_v1.4.0.
+The app completed successfully without any error.